The swimming physiology of the European eel under regulable hyperbaric conditions (SPEER)

 Therefore, in an earlier project („Anpassung und Weiterentwicklung von innovativen, nicht-invasiven Monitoringsystemen und Auswerteverfahren für die Fischereiforschung“ AutoMAt; WP4 „Wie wandern Blankaale zurück ins Meer“), together with our partner Kunststoff-Spranger GmbH, our institute developed three hyperbaric swim tunnels with respirometer function.
 These will enable studying the effects of hydrostatic pressure at defined swimming speeds and temperatures on the energy balance of eels over longer periods.

 In cooperation with the University of Innsbruck we will investigate the effects of hydrostatic pressure on the metabolism of eels during their spawning migration, thereby improving our understanding of potential effects of environmental factors like parasites or contaminants on the swimming capacity of eels.
-In addition, we will study if maturation processes of the eel gonads are influenced by pressure.
+In addition, it will be investigated to what extent the maturation of the gonads influences the energy consumption of eels during swimming.

 In the frame of the SPEER project we will conduct comprehensive experiments on the swimming physiology of European eels under controllable hydrostatic pressure.
 The accompanying investigations will be conducted on different levels: molecular (RNAsequencing, enzyme activity), tissue specific (swim bladder, gonads) and whole organism (respiration).
 We intent to conduct experiments of different length (short-, intermediate-, long-term).